imCertified/portfolio/rsvp/README.md

 Finally, an example PlusOne item is shown below.
 Note the `PO#` prefix in the `sk` attribute.
 <img src='assets/example-plusone.PNG' alt='Example Plus One Object'><br /><br />

 The prefix for each entity type allows for the DynamoDB data model to be dynamic.
 That is, it allows us to store different entity types alongside each other within the same primary key.
 Being within the same primary key associates them to a specific invite, and allows me to use the DynamoDB engine to my advantage.
 I strongly recommend a bit of research on data modelling in DynamoDB if this is foreign to you.
-DynamoDB is one of the most impressive services on AWS in my opinion, and that's due in no small part to the wonderfully fun world of data modelling for the service.
+DynamoDB is one of the most impressive services on AWS in my opinion, and that's due in no small part to the wonderfully fun world of data modelling for the service.<br /><br />

 Note also that there are no indexes here.
 There is no need for any data associations except from each entity to its invite, which is already handled by the key structure and the entity prefixes.

 # Deployment
 The project is a TypeScript CDK project defined entirely within the `src/` directory.
 I've implemented a semi-custom CDK construct to handle the build and deployment of the React application into the hosting bucket during a CDK deployment.
-You can find the source to the webapp in `src/rsvp-webapp`.
+You can find the source to the webapp in `src/rsvp-webapp` in addition to deployed versions at the links at the top of this README.
 Please note again that I am not a frontend developer.

 # Design Decision Log
 All good projects have a decision log.
 Here is mine.<br /><br />